Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “Cubs play pounce.”

 Regaari had to hand it to the humans: They’d come up with a hell of a training system.
 Apparently the idea had its roots, as so many human things did, in fiction.
-Specifically something called a *‘holodeck.’* Akiyama insisted that the *Sharman* training center was a pale imitation of a *‘real’* holodeck---and only a human would refer to the fictional thing as the “real” version---but reality was impressive enough.
+Specifically something called a *‘holodeck.’* Akiyama insisted that the *Sharman* training center was a pale imitation of a *‘real’* holodeck - and only a human would refer to the fictional thing as the “real” version - but reality was impressive enough.

 The SOR’s training techs could assemble a one-to-one replica of any constructed environment in hours, populate it with simulated friends, foes and civilians of any species, and adjust the scenario on the fly from their control room.
 Some cosmetic details might be missing, but other details were impressively present.
 Details like the silent rush of air and loose debris as the Brothers created a small hull breach through which to board their MDF and spraypaint space station.
 Details like the way SOUTHPAW’s infiltration of the station’s networks contained the damage control alarm.